The following information is for INTERNATIONAL applicants only. Click here for Domestic Student Admission Requirements.

 Successful completion of a minimum of 70 hours of interactive volunteer or work experience with individuals with disabilities at the time of the application deadline.
 This experience can be paid or unpaid and must include direct in-person contact and interaction with persons with cognitive, emotional or physical disabilities.
 Your experience must be completed at no more than two facilities/organizations.
 You must have a direct supervisor in an official role who can comment on your abilities and verify the number of hours you completed.

 In order for your experience to be counted, you must have been hired directly by an organization as an employee or volunteer.
-You must be able to provide a Volunteer/Work Experience Reference Form from an individual employed by the organization who acted as your direct supervisor.
+You must be able to provide a reference from an individual employed by the organization who acted as your direct supervisor.
 The individual(s) submitting the Volunteer/Work Experience Reference to verify and validate your experience cannot be the client you have worked with nor a family member or friend of the client you have worked with under any circumstances.
 If experience has been gained through administrative or clerical roles, your referee must verify whether any of those hours have been obtained working interactively with individuals with disabilities, and state the number of hours on the reference form.

 You can visit our Volunteer Opportunities page for available positions.
 This requirement must be completed by the application deadline of February 1, 2015.